Queen-Annes-Revenge-Mgmt/The-Eviction-Loophole/README.md

 <br />

-#### EMAIL MESSAGE:
+##### :round_pushpin: EMAIL MESSAGE:

 ```
 Dear Recipients,

-This is Phase 1 in the fight against the Constructive Eviction Loophole and systemic tenant abuse in Los Angeles.
+This is Phase 1 in the fight against the Constructive Eviction Loophole
+and systemic tenant abuse in Los Angeles.

 We are calling for the immediate creation of a Tenant Abuse Hotline.

-Tenants need a direct, transparent way to report abuse without being ignored, redirected, or forced into the courts where slumlords already have the upper hand.
+Tenants need a direct, transparent way to report abuse without being ignored,
+redirected, or forced into the courts where slumlords already have the upper hand.

 The loophole is growing.
 Tenant abuse is not slowing down — it's escalating.
 The longer we delay, the more people are displaced, hurt, and silenced.

 If we do not act now, this issue will explode beyond control.

 The hotline is not the final solution, but it is the first, critical step.
 We are committed to following this through all remaining phases.

 📂 For full documentation, case studies & sources on the loophole, visit: